ABSC Organics vs Charlotte’s Web: Which Pet CBD Oil Is Right for Your Dog?

 Is ABSC Organics a good Charlotte’s Web alternative?

 Yes.
-For pet owners who want clinical research and organic certification behind their CBD purchase, ABSC Organics is one of the strongest Charlotte’s Web alternatives available.
-ABSC matches or beats Charlotte’s Web on pricing at comparable concentrations, and exceeds it on clinical evidence and organic certification.
+For pet owners who want organic certification and third-party lab transparency behind their CBD purchase, ABSC Organics is one of the strongest Charlotte’s Web alternatives available.
+ABSC matches or beats Charlotte’s Web on pricing at comparable concentrations, and exceeds it on organic certification and concentration range.

-Does Charlotte’s Web have clinical trials for pets?
+Does Charlotte’s Web have published studies for their pet products?

 Which brand offers higher CBD concentrations?

 ABSC Organics, by a wide margin.
 ABSC’s 2400mg bottle delivers 80mg/mL, compared to Charlotte’s Web’s maximum of 17mg/mL.
-For larger dogs that need higher daily doses, ABSC is significantly more practical and cost-effective.
+For larger dogs that need higher daily servings, ABSC is significantly more practical and cost-effective.

 Is Charlotte’s Web CBD oil organic?